Best EV charging apps in Australia vary by state.

 - BP Pulse app (Apple or Android) for charging at BP EV chargers https://www.bp.com/en_au/australia/home/products-services/bppulse/

-- Chargefox app (Apple or Android) for location and access to Chargefox EV charging network https://www.chargefox.com/ Chargefox also provide an RFID card
+- Chargefox app (Apple or Android) for location and access to the Chargefox EV charging network https://www.chargefox.com/ Chargefox also provide an RFID card

 - Elanga app (Apple or Android) for Elanga EV charging network https://elanga.com.au and Elanga also provide an RFID card .